kcmayer4/task/Readme.md

 1. Gemini was used to help with spell checking, error analysis as well as npm commands and POM refactoring.
 2. Project structure, tech stack/tools and general approach came from personal experience and were just checked against Gemini to ensure best practices.
-3. Gemini was used to ensure the best possible test coverage.
+3. Gemini was used to ensure the best possible test coverage